Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 I am feeling optimistic.
 Expectant.
 I feel my faith growing.
 I feel like we are nearing a tipping point, or maybe a place of historical note, perhaps like when the Old Testament characters would build an altar at the place where they met God.
 It makes me think, maybe we are about to meet God.
 Perhaps He is preparing for a Visitation.
 Perhaps He is about to pour out His Spirit upon us.

 As I’ve prayed over these last few months I am drawn to certain themes time after time.
 God, let Your name be glorified.
 God, let us take hold Your promises.
 God, increase our faith.
 Open the heavens.
 Fill us with Your Holy Spirit.
-Bring revival to this valley, to C3 Church, to our families.
+Bring revival to this valley, to our church, to our families.

 I have been reading about a little-known revival that happened in rural Arkansas in the mid 1940s.
 It started with only a couple of people praying and worshiping, and grew to the point where nearly every soul in the county was saved.
 It seems like revivals often start with just a handful of people who are willing to cry out for God’s presence.